yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 }
 ```

-> If you have ubuntu8-server, in ubuntu8, you can even do offline install for gcc,php5,mysql-server by using `apt-cdrom add /dev/cdrom` and `apt-get install xx`.
+> If you have ubuntu8-server, in ubuntu8, you can even do offline install for gcc,php5,mysql-server by using `apt-cdrom add /dev/cdrom` and `apt-get install build-essential`.

 ## How to install yingshaoxo alpine system?